marcuslim835/co-opeDown/README.md

 ## 1.1 Overview
 The user guide is meant to provide brief information to the user about the game co-opeDown.
 For detailed information and explanation as to how the game works, proceed to the [Developer Guide](https://github.com/marcuslim835/co-opeDown#2-developer-guide "For developers who are interested in our implementation") below.

-### 1.1.1 Installing the Game
+### 1.1.1 Setting up the Game
-CLick the green "Code" button and press "Download ZIP". <br>
+Click the green "Code" button and press "Download ZIP" from [our GitHub](https://github.com/marcuslim835/co-opeDown). <br>
 Extract the files from the downloaded ZIP file. <br>
 For Windows Users: Open the "Windows" folder and run co-opeDown.exe to play the demo. <br>
 For Mac Users: Open the "MacOS" folder and run the co-opeDown app to play the demo.